Nanolx/NanoDroid/README.md

 NanoDroid includes

 * microG and it's companions
-  * on-device framework-patcher for microG support (signature spoofing)
-     * with automatic de-odexing up to Android 8.1
   * GApps are auto-removed during installation
      * using [> NanoDroid-Overlay](doc/NanoDroidOverlay.md)
      * the Uninstaller will restore them in System Mode (or re-flash the ROM)